nbetts/fractals/README.md

 ## Existing Fractals

-For a list of planned fractals, see `fractals.txt`.
+For a list of planned fractals, see [fractals.md](new/fractals.md).

 * Diamond-square algorithm: